tbrunsch/Marple/README.md

 ## Evaluation Settings

 The interface `EvaluationSettings` contains information about what will be displayed when the evaluation dialog is opened for certain objects.
+Additionally, it tells Marple how to let the user configure additional settings when evaluating expressions that are beyond the core of Marple and Zenodot.

 You can create an instance of `EvaluationSettings` via its builder that you obtain via `EvaluationSettingsBuilder.create()`.

-`EvaluationSettings` do not influence how expressions are evaluated.
-This can be achieved by specifying `ParserSettings` (see Section [Parser Settings](#parser-settings)).

-The `EvaluationSettingsBuilder` provides 2 methods:
+The `EvaluationSettingsBuilder` provides 3 methods:

   1. The method `suggestExpressionToEvaluate` lets you specify which expression to display initially for which object.
 When nothing is specified for a certain object, then `this` is displayed.

   1. The method `addRelatedObjectsProvider` lets you specify which related objects to show in a dedicated panel when evaluating a certain object.

+  1. The method `setAdditionalSettings` lets you specify how users can specify certain additional settings via UI that influence, e.g., how expressions are evaluated or how code completions are generated.
+One example that calls this method is the Marple extension "Directory Completions UI".

 ## Visual Settings